Northern olingo: Description

 The northern olingo is a slender arboreal animal, with hind legs distinctly longer than the fore legs, and a long, bushy tail.
 The face is short and rounded, with relatively large eyes and short round ears.
 The fur is thick and colored brown or grey-brown over most of the body, becoming slightly darker along the middle of the back, while the underparts are light cream to yellowish.
 A band of yellowish fur runs around the throat and sides of the head, where it reaches the base of the ears, while the face has greyish fur.
 The tail is similar in color to the body, but has a number of faint rings of darker fur along its length.
 The soles of the feet are hairy, and the toes are slightly flattened, ending with short, curved claws.
 Females have a single pair of teats, located on the rear part of the abdomen, close to the hind legs.

 Adults have a head-body length of 36 to 42 cm, with a 38 to 48 cm tail.
 They weigh around 1.2 to 1.4 kg.
 The northern olingo possesses a pair of anal scent glands, capable of producing a foul-smelling chemical when the animal is alarmed.

 This is the largest of the olingo species.
 Its pelage is typically less rufous than the other olingos, while its tail bands are a bit more distinct.

 Distribution and habitat

-The northern olingo is found from Nicaragua south through Colombia (where it has been sighted as far south as El Carmen de Atrato, Chocó Department), as well as Costa Rica and Panama.
+The northern olingo is found from Nicaragua south through Panama, as well as Costa Rica.
 They have been occasionally reported from Honduras and Guatemala, although its great similarity to the more common kinkajou may make such reports dubious.
 The olingo is not currently recognised by the IUCN.
 While some individuals have been found as low as sea level, it typically inhabits montane and tropical moist forests from 1000 m up to around 2000 m elevation, although, apparently, it avoids human-disturbed areas, plantations and areas of secondary forest.